AD2605/SYCML/README.md

     std::vector<float> input_vector(size, 1.0f);

     LinearRegression linearRegression(size); //Initialize the Class.
-    linearRegression.sycl(" "); //call the .sycl() method to run the forward and Backward on SPIR supported Devices. float output = linearRegression.forward(input_vector);
+    linearRegression.sycl("AMD"); //call the .sycl() method to run the forward and Backward on SPIR supported Devices. float output = linearRegression.forward(input_vector);

     // One can choose Devices by Vendor Names, AMD, Intel, Arm or